khofstadter/phd.krishofstadter.com/index.md

 The original PDF accepted can be found at [ResearchGate](https://www.researchgate.net/profile/Krisztian-Hofstaedter).

 I am gradually reformatting the thesis so it can be used as a website.
-I finished chapter 1–3, left are 4–5.
+I finished chapter 1–5.